emhill/151/src/morea/03.DefiningClasses/wod2.md

     * Constructor with 5 parameters (one for each field)
 3. Add get & set methods for the `width` field.
 <!--4.
 Add a `getArea()` and a `getPerimeter()` method & test them in main by creating a Rectangle variable, initializing it by calling one of the constructors, and printing out its value.-->
-2. Test that your set & get width methods are working in main by creating a Rectangle variable, initializing it by calling one of the constructors, and printing out its value.
-Set the width to a different value, and print the new value by calling your get method.
+2. Test that your set & get width methods are working in main by:
+	3. Creating a Rectangle variable & initializing it by calling one of the constructors
+	1. Printing out your Rectangle variable's width value
+	1. Setting the width to a different value.
+	1. Printing the new value by calling your get method.
 2. Run the program to verify your changes.
-3. Export your program by right-clicking on your project folder, and selecting “Export > General > Archive File”.
-Name the file “Rectangle_uLogin.zip”.
+3. Export your program by right-clicking on your project folder, and selecting `Export > General > Archive File`.
+Name the file `Rectangle_uLogin.zip`.
 4. Upload the file to the assignment page on canvas
 4. Write down your stop time on your notecard.